drudi/diffme/README.md

 # diffme
-Compute the diff between 2 API calls
+Compute the diff between two API calls

 This API uses the Bottle framework, and redis to keep the data.